-The workgroup worked closely with and built from the Washington Suicide Prevention Plan released in January 2016 and the previous Bree Collaborative recommendations on integrating behavioral health into primary care released in March 2017.
-The workgroup's goal is integration of implementable standards for suicide prevention, assessment, management, treatment, and supporting suicide loss survivors into clinical care pathways.
-Recommendations are applicable to in- and out-patient care settings including for care transitions, behavioral health providers and clinics, and for specialty care (e.g., oncology) around the following focus areas:
+The workgroup, made up of clinicians, health care leaders, people with lived experience of suicidality, and those bereaved by suicide, worked closely with and built from the Washington Suicide Prevention Plan released in January 2016 and the Bree Collaborative recommendations on integrating behavioral health into primary care released in March 2017.
+The workgroup completely understands and appreciates the deep emotional pain that suicide causes among survivors, family, friends and the community, making implementation of these recommendations imperative.
+The workgroup's goal is integration of implementable standards for suicide care, assessment, management, treatment, and supporting suicide loss survivors into clinical care pathways.
+Recommendations are applicable to in- and out-patient care settings, behavioral health providers and clinics, and specialty care (e.g., oncology) for the following focus areas:

-Identification of Suicide Risk Screen all patients over 13 annually for behavioral health conditions (i.e., mental health, substance use), associated with increased suicide risk using a validated instrument(s), including: • Depression • Suicidality (i.e., suicidal ideation, current plans, past attempts) • Alcohol misuse • Anxiety • Drug use Assessment of Based on results from identification above, further assess risk of suicide with Suicide Risk a validated instrument such as the full C-SSRS and assess additional risk factors including: • Mental illness diagnosis Substance use disorder(s) o Stressful life event Other relevant psychiatric symptoms or warning signs (at clinician's discretion) Suicidal Risk • Ensure individuals at risk of suicide have pathway to timely and adequate Management and Treatment care (e.g. follow-up contact same day or later as indicated by suicide risk assessment).
+the following focus Identification of Suicide Risk Screen all patients over 13 annually for behavioral health conditions (i.e., mental health, substance use), associated with increased suicide risk using a validated instrument(s), including: Depression Suicidality (i.e., suicidal ideation, past attempts) Alcohol misuse Anxiety Drug use Assessment of Suicide Risk Based on results from identification above, further identify risk of suicide with a validated instrument and identify additional risk factors including: • Mental illness diagnosis • Substance use disorder(s) • Stressful life event • Other relevant psychiatric symptoms or warning signs (at clinician's discretion) Suicide Risk Management Ensure individuals at risk of suicide have pathway to timely and adequate care (e.g. follow-up contact same day or later as indicated by suicide risk assessment).
 Keep patients in an acute suicidal crisis in an observed, safe environment.
+Address lethal means safety (e.g., guns, medications).
 Engage patients in collaborative safety planning.
-Use effective evidence-based treatments provided onsite that directly target suicidal thoughts and behaviors rather than focusing on specific mental health diagnoses through integrated behavioral health or off-site with a supported referral.
+If possible, involve family members or other key support people in suicide risk management.
+Suicide Risk Treatment Use effective evidence-based treatments provided onsite that directly target suicidal thoughts and behaviors (rather than focusing primarily on specific mental health diagnoses) through integrated behavioral health or off-site with a supported referral.
 Document patient information related to suicide care and referrals.
-Follow up and Follow-up and • Provide contact and support during transition from inpatient to outpatient Support After a sites.
-Suicide Attempt • Ensure supported pathway to adequate and timely care, as outlined above (e.g., caring contract, onsite or referral to offsite behavioral health) Follow-up and • Follow-up and support for family members, friends, and for providers Support After a Suicide Death involved in care including screening for depression, suicidality, anxiety, alcohol misuse, and drug use.
+Follow-up and Support After a Suicide Attempt Ensuring the patient is connected to evidence-based follow-up treatment.
+Provide contact and support during transition from inpatient to outpatient sites, and from out-patient to no behavioral health treatment.
+Ensure supported pathway to adequate and timely care, as outlined above (e.g., collaborative safety planning, onsite or referral to offsite behavioral health) Follow-up and Support After a Suicide Death • Follow-up and support for family members, friends, and for providers involved in care including screening for depression, suicidality, anxiety, alcohol misuse, and drug use.
+In the second of 2 in the